-Are you a military or aerospace EMC expert?
-Participating as a presenter is a perfect opportunity for you to establish yourself as a thought leader in the field, or share a product or technique with industry peers.
+Are you EMC expert?
+Want to establish yourself as a thought leader in the field, or to share a new product or technique with your industry peers?
+Participating in EMC LIVE as a presenter is the perfect opportunity for you.
 We’d love to speak with you about it!

 When you attend EMC LIVE, you’ll be in great company with hundreds of other leaders in the industry.